Shaunimsorry/ARLandmark/readme.md

 ###ARLandmark

-A ARConcept based of the Unity ARFoundation SDK
-In development, more to come as the project takes shape.
+A ARConcept based of the Unity ARFoundation SDK intended for SenseAR In development, more to come as the project takes shape.